emf-creaf/meteoland/README.md

 devtools::install_github("vegmod/meteoland")
 ```

-Documentation on the functions included in `meteoland` and how to run
-them can be found at (<http://vegmod.ctfc.cat/meteolandweb>).
 Alternatively, users can have help to run package functions directly as
 package vignettes, by forcing their inclusion in installation: